gvwilson/sensibleadventures/cloudherd/new.md

 "Absolutely," Indy said.
 "But everyone has to jump their first time.
 For luck," she added cheerfully.

 "If you say so, honored," the sergeant replied dubiously.
-He reached up to pull his battle mask down over his face, caught himself at the last moment, took a deep breath, and jumped.
+He glanced at the two soldiers beside him.
+With muttered prayers to the Pilots to watch over them, the three men pulled their battle masks down over their faces and jumped.

-*Poof!* *Poof!* *Poof!* He and the two lowland soldiers he had picked to go with him hit the cloud feet-first and immediately toppled over.
+*Poof!* *Poof!* *Poof!* The three lowland soldiers hit the cloud feet-first and immediately toppled over.

 "Mind yourself, he's a bit slippery," Aft said as the sergeant and his men struggled unsuccessfully to stand.
 "Probably best if you just